andrevidela/Research-report/Thesis/index.md

 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```
 ![](Screenshot%202020-08-25%20at%2017.59.21.png)
-And indeed this data does not disprove our JIT hypothesis (but it does not confirm it either).
+And indeed this data corroborates our hypothesis but does not confirm that JIT was responsible for the previous performance results.
 However, since this thesis is not about the intricacies of the scheme runtime we are going to let the issue rest for now.

 Those results showcase two things: That our optimisation works, and that it is not significant enough to be strictly superior to other forms of optimisations.
-Ideally the best way to test our optimisation would be to write our own runtime which runs on _bare metal_ or some approximation of it (WASM/LLVM) which would (probably) be even faster than scheme, and give us more control over which optimisations play nicely together and which ones are redundant or even harmful to performance.
+Ideally the best way to test our optimisation would be to write our own runtime which runs on _bare metal_ or some approximation of it (WASM/LLVM) which would (probably) be even faster than scheme.
+It would also give us more control over which optimisations play nicely together (for example with JIT) and which ones are redundant or even harmful to performance.

 Idris2 has an alternative javascript backend, however, the javascript code generation is unable to translate our programs into plain loops free of recursion.
 Because of this, our benchmark exceeds the maximum stack size and the program aborts.
 When the stack size is increased the program segfaults.
 This could be solved with the use of trampolines in the runtime, instead of plain recursion.